Infineon/IM69D130-Microphone-Shield2Go/README.md

 * `sampleValues`
 * `soundPressureLevel`

-We will guide you now through using the provided examples with a IM69D130 Microphone Shield2Go in combination with an XMC2Go.
+We will guide you now through using the provided examples with a IM69D130 Microphone Shield2Go in combination with an XMC 2Go.

 ### IM69D130 Microphone Shield2Go
 The IM69D130 Microphone Shield2Go is a standalone break out board with Infineon's Shield2Go formfactor and pin out.
 You can connect it easily to any microcontroller of your choice which is Arduino compatible and has 3.3 V logic level (please note that the Arduino UNO has 5 V logic level and cannot be used without level shifting).